Legal Requirements for Life Coaching You Need to Know in 2024

 A Word on Ethics

-But, there are certain ethical guidelines that all coaches should be aware of, regardless of whether they are into health, business, or life coaching.
-The International Coaching Federation has a comprehensive summary of these ethical guidelines that you can find on their website under the Code of Ethics.
+But, there are certain ethical guidelines that all coaches should be aware of, regardless of whether they are in health, business, or life coaching.
+The International Coaching Federation (ICF) has a comprehensive summary of these ethical guidelines on their website.

-So yes, you don’t need certification to be ethical and professional.
-You just need to do the right thing.
+You don’t need certification to be ethical and professional, but you must do the right thing.

 Registering Your Business

-When you start a coaching business, you have two options.
-You can either run your business solo or register a company allowing you to hire a team.
+When starting a coaching business, you have two options.
+You can either run your business solo or register a company, allowing you to hire a team.

-You’ll have a sole proprietorship business if you provide your coaching services as a freelancer or self-employed individual.
-This means that you solely own the business, and you are liable for all legal aspects of it.
-You still have the option to register this business under another name (doing business as) in case you want to build a brand separate from your own name.
+You’ll have a sole proprietorship business if you provide coaching services as a freelancer or self-employed individual.
+This means that you solely own the business and are liable for all legal aspects.

 [ Read: How to Start a Life Coaching Business in 7 Totally Achievable Steps]

-You’re ready to operate as a legal business entity once you’ve registered your business name and got your tax identification number.
+Once you’ve registered your business name and got your tax identification number, you’re ready to operate as a legal business entity.
 If you want to protect any verbal or visual elements of your business from being copied or used by others, you can also consider registering one or more trademarks as your own intellectual property.

-As per your business activity, you don’t need to acquire any business permit or license to work as a coach, only if you offer therapy or counseling services.
+As per your business activity, you don’t need to acquire any business permit or license to work as a coach unless you offer therapy or counseling services.

 Adding Legal Disclaimers to Your Website